-Aside from Denmark, no other major Western democracy appoints its Supreme Court justices for life and so they do not suffer from the many problems that result from this practice.
+Aside from Luxembourg and Estonia, no other democracy appoints its Supreme Court justices for life and so they do not suffer from the many problems that result from this practice.
 Most of them have more modern, post-World War II constitutions that stipulate term limits for their Supreme Courts, with most in the six- to 14-year range.
 And among other democracies that do not have term limits, virtually all of them impose a mandatory retirement age.
 For example, in Canada, Australia, and England, justices in their highest courts must retire at the age of 65, 70, and 75 respectively.
 These practices mean that these courts have more regular turnover and are more accountable to the public.
 And they are unlikely to turn into gerontocracies with out of touch justices who rule for many decades.
 If we simply followed the example of all of these other democracies, we would take a big step toward making our Supreme Court more responsive and more democratic.

 Solutions for the United States